Robomarti/Ohtu-ryhm-repo-2023/src/tests/README.md

-Run Robotframework tests in root with poetry shell then robot tests.
+Run Robotframework tests in root with poetry shell then robot src/tests.

 Santtu: Weird bug when running robot tests; chrome starts running in background and eats up the CPU, if I run the tests multiple times this becomes more severe and locks up my PC.
 Fixed by killing the chrome task in task manager,